Brintik/Web_Scraping/flipkart_web_scrapping/ReadMe.md

 There is a csv file in this folder, holds data for the search word 'laptop' in flipkart website.

 [Note : More fields are to been addeded soon.
-Programm will update as well as the csv file]
+Program will update as well as the csv file]